Sadie Robertson Poses Alongside Her Sisters In New Post, Announces New App

-Duck Dynasty star and businesswoman Sadie Robertson took to Instagram on Thursday, July 9 to share a photo of herself alongside her two sisters, Bella and Rebecca.
-She also announced some big news, revealing that she has launched a new app called LO sister which is now available via the App Store.
+Duck Dynasty star and businesswoman Sadie Robertson took to Instagram on Thursday, July 9, to share a photo of herself alongside her two sisters, Bella and Rebecca.
+She also announced some big news, revealing that she has launched a new app called LO sister, which is now available via the Apple App Store.

-In the photo, Sadie sat outside on a striped rug in the middle of her two sisters.
-All three girls wore the same white T-shirt with the word sister spelled out across the front.
-Sadie and Bella looked like twins, both wearing a pair of high waisted denim jeans and white sneakers.
+In the photo, Sadie posed outside on a striped rug, sitting between her two sisters.
+All three girls wore the same white T-shirt with the word “sister” spelled out across the front.
+Sadie and Bella looked like twins, as they were both wearing a pair of high-waisted denim jeans and white sneakers.
 They wore their blond hair down straight as they smiled at the camera.

 Meanwhile, Rebecca wore a pair of ripped jeans and sandals.
-She accessorized with a brown wide brimmed hat and a stack of bracelets.
+She accessorized with a brown wide-brimmed hat and a stack of bracelets.
 She rested one hand on Sadie’s back while smiling at the camera.

 In her caption, Sadie expressed her excitement about finally being able to announce her happy news to her fans.
-She is the creator of a brand called Live Original which is focused on Christianity and fellowship.
-Live Original hosts bible studies and online conferences and also sells merchandise.
-Sadie also is the creator of an online community for Christian women entitled LO sister.
+She is the creator of a brand called Live Original, which is focused on Christianity and fellowship.
+Live Original hosts Bible studies and online conferences and also sells merchandise.
+Sadie is also the creator of an online community for Christian women entitled LO sister.
 The website is intended to bring women of the same group together so they can pray for and support one another.

 View this post on Instagram